 Some believers in the Lord Jesus Christ have no earthly wealth.
 The first few verses of John chapter 14 promise that Jesus is even now in heaven building a mansion for you and me.
 We may be poor in this world, but we have the greatest wealth known to man, when we have the gift of eternal life.
 Many very wealthy people would trade all of their wealth just to know their eternal life in heaven with Jesus was assured.
 We must be like Paul.
-He said, whatever state he found himself in, he was content.
+He said that in whatever state he found himself, he was content.

 Psalm 9:19 “Arise, O LORD; let not man prevail: let the heathen be judged in thy sight.”